 Some herbal supplements such as Echinacea plant are reported to help with this condition.
 However.
 Researchers in the UK gave Echinacea to 50 people with genital herpes over 6 months, followed by a placebo for a further 6 months.
 There was no noticeable difference in the number of herpes outbreaks during the two periods.

-Alternative and natural treatments aren't placed under extensive clinically trials in the same way as prescription medicines, so their efficacy is more difficult to determine.
+Alternative and natural treatments aren't placed under extensive clinical trials in the same way as prescription medicines, so their efficacy is more difficult to determine.

 Prescription medications are one of the most effective forms of genital herpes treatment and they are clinically proven.
 The most common medications are Valtrex, Famvir and Aciclovir.
 All are available at HealthExpress.
 They work by preventing the virus from spreading, helping your immune system kick into action to defeat the virus and soothe symptoms.
 Sadly, there are no over-the-counter treatments for genital herpes, though there is some on-hand for cold sores and petroleum jelly products such as Vaseline can help soothe sores.